joecutter/doveriaTest/README.md

-# doveriaTest
+# doveriaBackend
-sample Angular application
+Sample Node.js application

 # DATABASE
 The database used was mongodb, but for testing purpose i used an online service for hosting the db called mlab. https://mlab.com/databases/doveria/collections/category